JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7945 days**.

-And here is a just a random fact -  **The first commercial microwave oven was called the "1161 Radarange" and was the size of a refrigerator**.
+And here is a just a random fact -  **Over half the textile fibers that are used in the world are cotton**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)